jarenadams21/boston-reactor/README.md

 [4] E. E. Salpeter and H. M. Van Horn, “Nuclear Reaction Rates at High Densities,” Astrophysical Journal, vol. 155, p.
 183, 1969.

 [5] C. E. Rolfs and W. S. Rodney, “Cauldrons in the Cosmos,” University of Chicago Press, 1988.

+## Plans
+1. Code needs explicit Free Hamiltonians in RHS
+2. Particle groupings; need to extend to Bosons, Fermions, etc (extend beyond electron models)
+3. Explicit Quantum Gravity metrics and using it facilitate push and pull in the system
+4. High Density Matrices available
+5. Other cosmology I should get in there beyond N-toruses, RHS, bloch spheres, tetrahedrons and general topology